ramtamilan/terraform-beginner-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023

 ## Semantic versioning:
-This project is going utiliZe semantic versioning for its tagging.
+This project is going utilize semantic versioning for its tagging.

 [semver.org](semver.org)

 The general format: